 Call your AAA first.
 They are the operational hub; the Statewide Elder Helpline is the routing number that finds them.

-Who pays for what in 2026
+Who pays for dementia care in Florida

 Medicare (federal, age- and disability-based)

-• Eligibility 2026 (single applicant): $2,982/mo income; $2,000 assets.
-Above income?
-Use a Qualified Income Trust (Miller Trust), required, not optional, in Florida.
+• Eligibility (single applicant, 2026): income up to $2,982/month, assets up to $2,000.
+Above the income cap, a Qualified Income Trust (Miller Trust) is required, not optional, in Florida.

-• Look-back: 60 months for asset transfers under F.S. ch.
-409.
+• Look-back: 60 months for asset transfers.

 For depth on SMMC LTC, see /medicaid/florida/long-term-care-waiver.

-Veterans Administration (federal)
+Veterans benefits (federal)

 Document 1: Designation of Health Care Surrogate (F.S. ch.
 765 Part II, §§ 765.201–.205)